Audience & Market Intelligence

 Every international market is visa-free to Malaysia with dense, cheap flights into KUL.
 Access is not the barrier — taste and spend are.
 Ranked by likelihood to convert a heritage-rock lineup into booked trips.
 Indexed to the strongest market; Singapore = 100.

-Highest disposable income, zero visa friction, ~260+ direct flights/week.
+Highest disposable income, zero visa friction, ~207 direct flights/week from Singapore.
 The biggest external revenue pool for a 35+ rock lineup.

 Deepest rock and metal affinity in the region, massive scale.
 Lower individual spend, strong fan-community travel.